Disability Tax Credit Eligibility for Alzheimer’s Disease Sufferers

 Disability Tax Credit for Alzheimer’s and other forms of assistance

-At this point there is no cure for Alzheimer’s disease, but there are treatments that can help to slow or reduce the progression of symptoms.
-There are also programs that can help inform, educate, and support patients and families.
+At this point, there is no cure for Alzheimer’s disease, but there are treatments that can help to slow or reduce the progression of symptoms.
+Some programs can help inform, educate, and support patients and families.

 • The Alzheimer Society of Canada – Both patients and families can seek help from support organizations.
 Alzheimer’s support organizations can help patients and families by providing information, helping to locate local services, and by offering support group services.

 • Canadian Disability Tax Credit – Alzheimer’s patients and caregivers may qualify for Canadian disability tax credit.
-This disability tax credit can help cover extra expenses and ensure that these patients are able to live a full life and participate in society.
+This disability tax credit can help cover extra expenses and ensure that these patients can live a full life and participate in society.

 • Physicians and Nursing Care – Personal physicians can determine a treatment plan as a well as refer patients to care facilities.
 Physicians can also be an excellent resource for the latest Alzheimer’s research.